Obscur4ns/UKSF_Factions/Takistan/01_north_takistan_extremist_research_brief.md

 For initial `UKSF_Factions` development, the North Takistan deployment enemy is provisionally defined as:

-> **Northern Takistan Emirate Front (NTEF)** — a fictional, hardline transnational extremist movement that emerged from the long-running instability following the collapse of the old Takistani regime.
+> **New Takistan Emirates (NTE)** — a fictional, hardline transnational extremist movement that emerged from the long-running instability following the collapse of the old Takistani regime.
 It combines locally recruited insurgents with a smaller, better-equipped veteran cadre and operates principally in North Takistan while maintaining a wider cross-border outlook.

 This definition is sufficient to begin the **asset and dependency audit**, but faction name, emblem and exact equipment remain subject to approval before configuration work begins.